NATO in Bosnia and Herzegovina

 It consisted of seven NATO AWACS radar aircraft that helped patrol the skies over the United States; in total 830 crew members from 13 NATO countries flew over 360 sorties.
 This was the first time that NATO military assets were deployed in support of an Article 5 operation.

 The second Gulf Conflict

 During the second Gulf Conflict, NATO deployed NATO AWACS radar aircraft and air defence batteries to enhance the defence of Turkey.
-The operation started on 20 February until 16 April 2003 and was called Operation Display Deterrence.
-The AWACS flew 100 missions with a total of 950 flying hours.
+The operation started on 20 February, lasted until 16 April 2003 and was called Operation Display Deterrence.
+The AWACS aircraft flew 100 missions with a total of 950 flying hours.

 Protecting public events

-In response to a request by the Greek government, NATO provided assistance to the Olympic and Paralympic Games held in Athens with Operation Distinguished Games, 18 June – 29 September 2004.
-NATO provided intelligence support, provision of Chemical, Biological Radiation and Nuclear (CBRN) defence assets and AWACS radar aircraft.
+In response to a request by the Greek government, NATO provided assistance to the Olympic and Paralympic Games held in Athens with Operation Distinguished Games on 18 June – 29 September 2004.
+NATO provided intelligence support, provision of Chemical, Biological Radiological and Nuclear (CBRN) defence assets and AWACS radar aircraft.
 This was the first operation in which non-Article 4 or 5 NATO assistance was provided within the borders of a member country.

 NATO and Iraq

 After Hurricane Katrina struck the south of the United States on 29 August 2005, causing many fatalities and widespread damage and flooding, the US government requested food, medical and logistics supplies and assistance in moving these supplies to stricken areas.
-On 9 September 2005, the North Atlantic Council approved a military plan to assist the US, which consisted of helping to coordinate the movement of urgently needed material and supporting humanitarian relief operations.
-During the operation (9 September-2 October), nine member countries provided 189 tons of material to the US.
+On 9 September 2005, the North Atlantic Council approved a military plan to assist the United States, which consisted of helping to coordinate the movement of urgently needed material and supporting humanitarian relief operations.
+During the operation (9 September-2 October), nine member countries provided 189 tons of material to the United States.